It’s not too often that precious metals take center stage in world news, but we are thrilled to contribute our expert commentary when it does!

-Minting a single, trillion-dollar coin would mean creating the most valuable piece of currency in history, something that would be worth more than the GDPs of most nations.
+Minting a single, trillion-dollar coin would mean creating the most valuable piece of currency in history.
+A coin that would be worth more than the GDPs of most nations.
 Were this to take place, it would likely follow this progression:

 - The U.S. Mint would produce it, and then it would appropriate it to the Federal Reserve;

-- The Federal Reserve would deposit the coin in the Treasury, where its value would reduce the U.S. national debt and forego the necessity to raise the debt ceiling.
+- The Federal Reserve would deposit the coin in the Treasury.
+There, its value would reduce the U.S. national debt and forego the necessity to raise the debt ceiling.

 The Legality of the Trillion-Dollar Platinum Coin